 As a member of the Cucurbitaceous family, Watermelons can be round, oblong or spherical in shape and feature thick green rinds that are often spotted or striped.
 They range in size from ten pounds to ninety pounds.

-“Watermelon is not only great on a hot summer day, this delectable thirst quencher may also help quench the inflammation that contributes to conditions like asthma, atherosclerosis, diabetes, colon cancer, and arthritis,” informs Dr. Karwarkar.
-So this summer make the most of the season by munching on some sweet watermelons, they’re good for you!
+“Watermelon is not only great on a hot summer day, but this delectable thirst-quencher may also help quench the inflammation that contributes to conditions like asthma, atherosclerosis, diabetes, colon cancer, and arthritis,” informs Dr Karwarkar.
+So this summer make the most of the season by munching on some sweet watermelons, as they’re good for your health!